haybgq/cis385/source/report-11/report11.rst

    accepted standard, always consider adding more factors to minimize chances of a successful identity theft.
-While adding more factors might also mean verification is time consuming, the trade-off is incomparable where identity and personal information is concerned.
+While adding more factors might also mean verification is time consuming, the trade-off is incomparable where identity and personal information are concerned.

 .. _time spent11: